materials needed to build a house

 Common Mistakes to Avoid

-1. Choosing the cheapest materials over quality.
+1. Choosing the cheapest house materials over quality.

 2. Ignoring climate suitability.